 It was about sharing.
-(Yeah, call me “hippy-dippy”.)
+Yeah, call me “hippy-dippy”.
+I brought stuff to give him.
 I had a two-tiered, lacquered Chinese basket containing four items, labeled A, B, C and K. Mr. Bourdain first picked ‘K.’ He was in a good mood at first.
 K was a package of kueh dar dar, from Galicier in Tiong Bahru, the best Peranakan pastry shop in the world.
-Suddenly: A. Problem.

-“Pick another letter,” I blurted as the thick-armed security guard moved between Mr. Bourdain and me.
+“Pick another letter,” I blurted.
+My voice cracked.
+The thick-armed security guard moved between Mr. Bourdain and me.

-Those few people in Mr. Bourdain’s entourage who didn't see me as a threat rolled their eyes.
+Everyone in Mr. Bourdain’s entourage rolled their eyes.
 “Another guy who wants something,” they said, without saying a word.
-A guard barked, “You should leave now.”
+Another guard barked, “You should leave now.”
 He wore black gloves.

 I reached into the basket and gave Mr. Bourdain ‘C’.
 He and his group walked away.
-It was over in about 30 seconds; I'd expected only 10 but I was hoping for the full 2 minutes that had been discussed with Mr. B's management.
+It was over in less than 30 seconds.
+Mr. Bourdain’s management had said we’d have two minutes.

 Back to the basket.
-‘A’ was an ang ku kueh artwork.
+‘A’ was a pack of ang ku kueh.
 The Chinese pastries were made by one of Singapore’s most highly regarded kueh-making families.
 However, these kuehs were artworks; all were shaped like my thumb.

-The first time I saw Mr. Bourdain was in Les Halles in the late 80/early 90s.
+I had encountered Mr. Bourdain once before, at the Les Halles restaurant in the late 80s/early 90s.
 I was there with a very good friend.
 We didn’t eat or drink; something about somebody had to “meet a guy.”
 Something like that.

-And, despite the security guards and the chaos, Mr. Bourdain did get ‘C’, ‘C’ being the CD of Christmas music sung by Joey Ramone at his last concert.
+So… my brief encounters with the host of Parts Unknown.
+Despite the security guards and the chaos, Mr. Bourdain picked and received ‘C’, ‘C’a bootleg CD of Christmas music sung by Joey Ramone at his last concert.